 - You are deaf and qualify for Disabled Students’ Allowances.

 - You are waiting to go back to a course having taken approved time out because of an illness or caring responsibility that has now come to an end for a period not exceeding one year.

 - You are entitled to Personal Independence Payment, Armed Forces Independence Payment or Disability Living Allowance.

 - You are entitled to housing benefit or the housing element of Universal Credit.

 For those students entitled to benefits who qualify for an increased Maintenance Loan, the Maintenance Loan will consist of a special support element which will be disregarded as student income when calculating benefits.
 The maximum special support element of a Maintenance Loan will be £4,106 of the overall maximum Maintenance Loan amount.
 There is no special support element within the standard Maintenance Loan.

 Students aged 60 or over on the first day of the first year of their course may be entitled to a Maintenance Loan up to a maximum of £4,106.

 You will not have to start repaying the total of your student loans until the April after you have completed your course and are earning above a certain threshold amount.
 The repayment threshold for students joining a course in the following academic year is reviewed in April each year and currently stands at £27,295 a year.
-If you leave your course early, you will still have to repay your student loans.

 The amount you repay will be linked to your income.
 Each year you will be expected to repay 9% of your income that is above the repayment threshold.
 So, for example, if your salary is £30,000 a year, with a repayment threshold of £27,295 a year, the 9% repayment would only apply to £2,705, meaning you would repay just over £20 a month.
 If your income falls below the repayment threshold, for any reason, you will not have to make repayments until your income rises above this threshold again.